gbmhunter/blog/content/pcb-design/component-packages/sc-70-component-package/index.md

 type: page
 ---

-SC-70 is a synonym for the {{% link-rel text="SOT-323 component package" src="sot-323-component-package/" %}}.
+SC-70 is a synonym for the {{% link text="SOT-323 component package" src="sot-323-component-package/" %}}.